-When she was not teaching popular classes like Ethnobiology and Senses of Place, Carol Hendrickson conducted field research on Maya identity issues in the central highlands of Guatemala as she did for more than 30 years.
+When she was not teaching popular classes like Ethnobiology and Senses of Place, Carol Hendrickson conducted field research on Maya identity issues in the central highlands of Guatemala as she has done for more than 40 years.
 An expert on traje (Maya dress), her research focuses on the ways in which material culture non-verbally relates cultural meanings and provides insight into local understandings of ethnicity, gender, class, politics, national identity and global flows of information.
 In addition to using conventional field methods such as interviews, participant observation and photography, Carol advocates taking “visual field notes” as an important means for seeing—in the double sense of observing and understanding—in the field.

 According to Carol, the study of anthropology is important “because it pushes us to see beyond ourselves.”
 In the classroom she wanted students to “learn to question our assumptions about our own world and come to understand people’s lives that initially might seem very different from ours.”
 She also encouraged her students to study abroad because “learning is a total experience, engaging a person’s mind, body, emotions and social relations on and away from campus.”